i was prisoner in a cell

 before ominously, Mister J Edgar Hoover and his criminal FBI

-gagged me by the mouth and poked my one good eye!
+gagged my mouth and poked my one good eye!

-i was so aggrieved, i began to cry,
+i was so aggrieved and began to cry,

 it seemed there was nothing more to gain